Skip navigation

 Cafe in 555

-The renovated building will provide opportunities for every academic division of the university to pursue research and educational activities in Washington – complementing and drawing on those conducted on our flagship Baltimore campuses and deepening our connections to debates over national and global policy.
+The renovated building provides opportunities for every academic division of the university to pursue research and educational activities in Washington – complementing and drawing on those conducted on our flagship Baltimore campuses and deepening our connections to debates over national and global policy.
 Our commitment to contributing our ideas and expertise to these debates lies at the core of what it means to be a vital and relevant university.

 Ronald J. Daniels, President, Johns Hopkins University

 The School of Advanced International Studies (SAIS) was founded in 1943 by Paul H. Nitze and Christian A. Herter, statesmen who sought to prepare the next generation of leaders to meet the complex challenges the U.S. and the world would face following World War II.
-Eight decades later, in 2023, SAIS will welcome its first students to 555 Pennsylvania Avenue NW, inaugurating the next chapter in our remarkable history of fostering cutting edge research and dynamic young leaders to help meet the world’s most pressing challenges.
+Eight decades later, in 2023, SAIS has welcomed its first students to 555 Pennsylvania Avenue NW, inaugurating the next chapter in our remarkable history of fostering cutting edge research and dynamic young leaders to help meet the world’s most pressing challenges.

 James B. Steinberg, Dean, School of Advanced International Studies, Johns Hopkins University

-555 Penn will provide a unique student experience, both inside the classroom and out, creating facilities and opportunities for learning second to none among our peer institutions.
+The Hopkins Bloomberg Center provides a unique student experience, both inside the classroom and out, creating facilities and opportunities for learning second to none among our peer institutions.

 News & Press